Causal Inference Using Augmented Epidemic Models: Method 3 - Marginal Structural Models and Estimating Equations

-instead of \cref{eq::bhatt}.
-We call these the multiplicative and exponential versions.
-Notice that for fixed values of $\bar{A}_t$, $\alpha_t$, $g$ and $\pi$, this model is a pair of linear equations and is an example of what is known in the causality world as a linear {\em structural equation model} (SEM), for which tricks exist to derive the $g$-formula in closed-form.
+We call \cref{eq::bhatt,eq::bhatt_R} the multiplicative version of the semi-mechanistic model and \cref{eq::exp_semi} the exponential version.
+Notice that for fixed values of $\bar{A}_t$, $\alpha_t$, $g$ and $\pi$, this model is a set of linear equations and is an example of what is known in the causality world as a linear {\em structural equation model} (SEM), for which tricks exist to derive the $g$-formula in closed-form.

 Meaningful dynamics in this model requires some positive infections $I_t$ prior to time $t = 1$. \cite{bhatt} assumed $I_{t}=0$ for $t \leq -T_0$ and $I_{t}=e^\mu$ for $t = -T_0+1, \dots, 0$, where $\mu$ is a parameter to be estimated and $T_0 = 6$.
 Let $\bar{I}_0 \equiv (I_{-T_0+1}, \dots, I_0)$ indicate those \emph{seeding values} in the infection process.
 (We still exclude those seeding values in the definition of $\bar{I}_t = (I_1, \dots, I_t)$.)